 Creative Class, a podcast for freelancers.

-It’s 11 short(ish) episodes where Kaleigh Moore and Paul Jarvis talk about all things related to the business of freelancing.
+Each season is 12 short(ish) episodes where Kaleigh Moore and Paul Jarvis talk about all things related to the business of freelancing.

 Kaleigh shares her first-hand insights on being a female freelancer and some of the realities that come along with it.
 This episode is a conversation about how different industries have room to improve their diversity efforts and what Kaleigh and Paul are doing to help make change happen.